peers/peerjs/README.md

-# @kidandcat: I will be maintaining with the help of this awesome community.
-Please give me a few days until I review all the PRs and put the website online again.
-Of course any help is welcome.

 # PeerJS: Simple peer-to-peer with WebRTC #

 PeerJS provides a complete, configurable, and easy-to-use peer-to-peer API built on top of WebRTC, supporting both data channels and media streams.